 Though I don’t have it all figured out, I have decided to create a sort of literature-based schooling for her.
 One in which books are often opened and examined.
 Where books are windows into new avenues of discovery, like math and science, history and art.
 And though we are still very early in her formal schooling, I have noticed there are many benefits of the simple habit of reading aloud to our kids from a very early age.
 Here’s a few of the things I have noticed:

-Though I know learning to read is a milestone that comes at different times for each kid, I am truly surprised by how many of the building blocks of reading are laid down in early years of reading aloud to our kids.
+Though I know learning to read is a milestone which children reach at different ages, I am truly surprised by how many of the building blocks of reading are laid down in early years of reading aloud to our kids.
 From the very earliest times of sitting on a lap, cuddled up with a blanket and a book, kids start to see important things about reading.
-They see which way we hold a book, how we read from right to left and top to bottom.
+They see: which way we hold a book, how we read from right to left and top to bottom.
 They see the letters on the paper form the structure for what they hear.
-And they discover that new worlds can be found by simply turning a page.
+By simply turning a page, they discover new worlds.

 I am convinced our girl taught herself to read just before her fourth birthday because of these building blocks.
 We never set out to teach her to read at that early of an age.
 Instead, we simply sat and read with her every day.
 I assume our sessions of reading aloud developed in her a love of words that caused her to want to decode the letters herself.